asagrekin/GamesInOne/reports/Week5Report.md

 ### Asa
 Last week's goal:
-- Keep up with the deadlines.
-- Get initial txt file database up and running so that it can store info.

-Progress:
-- Got a working proof of concept for the databse up.
-- Added documentation to database.
-- Got example code of how to use databse runing.
-- Thought about next steps/ointigrating with back-end.

-Issues:
-- Blocked by lack of info for what needs to be stored in database/how it should be stored.

-Goal for next week:
 - Sync with back-end.
 Get info as needed for the database.
 - Implement database to work with the back-end.
 - Merge with back-end.

+Progress:
+- Synced with the rest of team.
+- Got the database working with the needed pieces for back and front end.
+- Merged database to main.
+- Added a delete feature.

+Issues:
+- Not sure what needs to be done next, so blocked on what to do next in that regard.

+Goal for next week:
+- Deal with any errors that arise in database use.
+- Add features as needed for front end.

 ### Steven
 Last week's goal: